 Seriously!
 You’d have to be smoking something to make this stuff up.
-Just when you thought the Health Professions Council of South Africa February 2016 hearing against world-renowned scientists Prof Tim Noakes couldn’t plunge deeper down the rabbit hole, it does.
+Just when you thought the Health Professions Council of South Africa (HPCSA) hearing against scientist Prof Tim Noakes couldn’t plunge deeper down the rabbit hole, it does.
+Here’s what happened on the first day of the February 2016 session.

 By Marika Sboros

-Members of the HPCSA Fourth Preliminary Inquiry Committee investigating the original complaint against Noakes indulged in actions that are questionable ethically and legally.
-That’s according to evidence Noakes’ legal counsel, Johannesburg advocate Michael Van der Nest, presented on February 8 to the independent Professional Conduct Committee hearing the charge.
+Members of the HPCSA’s own committee investigating the original complaint against Noakes indulged in highly irregular actions before deciding to charge him.
+That’s according to evidence that Johannesburg advocate Michael Van der Nest SC has placed on the record at the hearing.

-The chair of the committee is a professor of medical bioethics at the University of the Witwatersrand, Amaboo “Ames” Dhai.
-Van der Nest says Dhai and all committee members went beyond their remit in deciding whether or not the complaint against him had any merit at all.
-They all appeared keen to see that the case against him succeeds.
+The chair of the HPCSA preliminary inquiry committee was a professor of medical bioethics at the University of the Witwatersrand, Amaboo “Ames” Dhai.
+Van der Nest said that an email chain of correspondence showed that Dhai and all committee members went beyond their remit in deciding whether or not the complaint against him had any merit at all.
+They all appeared keen not just to charge Noakes but to ensure that the case against him succeeds.

 Click here to read: LEGAL TEAM FIGHTS ‘TRIAL BY AMBUSH’

 One would have thought Dhai would have done that without being told to.
-Or that her committee members would have spotted the oversight.
-However, it is becoming clear that they did not, wittingly or unwittingly.
+Or that her committee members would have spotted the oversight and suggested she do so.
+However, the email chain shows that they did not.
 As a result, their actions have looked increasingly suspect.

 Dhai is director of the University of the Witwatersrand Steve Biko Centre for Bioethics at the Faculty of Health Sciences.
 Her fellow committee members included UCT professors John Terblanche (surgery) and Denise White (psychiatry).

 Van der Nest noted that on May 4 2015, Pike addressed a formal “discovery” notice to the HPCSA asking for written reasons for the committee’s decision to charge Noakes.
-He drew attention to the HPCSA’s formal response saying it would disclose the reasons at a pre-hearing meeting on May 28, 2015.
-He noted that to date, the HPCSA had not done so.
+He drew attention to the HPCSA’s formal response.
+The HPCSA said it would only disclose the reasons at a pre-hearing meeting on May 28, 2015.
+Van der Nest noted that to date, the HPCSA had not done so.

 Not surprisingly, the HPCSA’s new advocate, Ajay Bhoopchand, went into full denial mode on his client’s behalf.
-He claimed that the HPCSA registrar got it all wrong.
-He said Adams and her committee had no power to make the rulings Van der Nest was requesting.
-Noakes’ only redress was the High Court for a review of Mjamba-Mtshoba’s decision, Bhoopchand said.
+He claimed that the HPCSA registrar had got it all wrong.
+He said that Adams and her committee had no power to make the rulings Van der Nest was requesting.
+Bhoopchand said Noakes’s only redress was the High Court for a review of Mjamba-Mtshoba’s decision.

 Van der Nest was only relatively restrained when he dismissed Bhoopchand’s contentions out of hand.
 He said the HPCSA was “playing games”.
-Later he described this as “cat ‘n mouse” to me.
 He said the HPCSA was trampling on Noakes’ rights by sending him from HPCSA pillar to post.
+At the end of the November hearing session, Chair Joan Adams criticised the HPCSA’s handling of the case, saying it’s not a “cat ‘n mouse” game.

-Ironically, Noakes’ legal team uncovered evidence of the committee’s irregular activities thanks to HPCSA’s own witness, legal officer Nkagisang Madube.
-Madube referred to a file containing emailed correspondence between Dhai and her committee in passing in his evidence.
+Ironically, Noakes’ legal team uncovered evidence suggesting the committee’s irregular activities thanks to HPCSA’s own witness, legal officer Nkagisang Madube.
+Madube referred to a file containing emailed correspondence between Dhai and her committee in passing in his evidence at the November hearing session.
 Thus, it became evidence which the HPCSA was obliged to “discover” (make available) to Noakes’ legal team.

 Bhoopchand attempted to argue that away and prevent the file’s contents from staying on the record.
 He claimed the file had fallen into the defence’s hands “inadvertently”.
 He said it contained emails of a “private and personal nature”.
 Bhoopchand also accused Noakes’ legal team of breaching POPI (the Protection of Personal Information) Act by revealing the contents.

-Van der Nest also said POPI was “no cover for abuse of power” by officials conducting public business.
+Thus, Van der Nest said that POPI was “no cover for abuse of power” by officials conducting public business.

 Click here to read: THE TRIAL: COULD CARDIOLOGISTS BE AT ITS HEART?

-But just what did Dhai and Terblanche (Noakes’ medical colleague at UCT) in particular do that worries Noakes’ legal team?
+But just what did Dhai and Terblanche (Noakes’ medical colleague at UCT) do that so concerned Noakes’ legal team?
 Lots, according to emailed correspondence between Pike and Mjamba-Mtshoba.
-It includes incriminating extracts from the contested file covering two main issues:
+It included incriminating extracts from the contested file covering two main issues:

 - The “manner in which the Fourth Preliminary Committee of Inquiry discharged its obligations; and